Cookies 🍪

 There is step free access across the site.
 The ground is a mixture of hardstanding paths, gravel and grass lawns.
 Although mostly level access, there are some sloped areas that some wheelchair users may find more difficult to navigate.
 In the event of wet weather some areas may become slippy or muddy which may impact wheelchair accessibility.
 Trackway will be placed across some grassed areas to improve access.

-The Homestead Park Glasshouses will have temporary modifications for the festival to make them as accessible as possible.
-Check back a few days before the festival to see a video walk through of each area.
+The Homestead Park Glasshouses will have temporary modifications for the festival to make them as accessible as possible, however some wheelchair users may struggle to fully access this space.

 Toilets